SimonFrauenschuh/BallOnPlateJava/README.md

 	Alternative download from "https://gist.github.com/sukharevd/6087988"
 2. Execute "sudo bash wildfly-install.sh"
 3. Check status via "sudo systemctl status wildfly"
-4. Navigate to standalone/configuration and change the standalone.xml to the one, provided in Git
+4. Navigate to the new downloaded folder (not the one from GIT) to standalone/configuration and change the standalone.xml to the one, provided in Git
 5. Navigate to the bin-folder and execute "sudo bash add-user.sh"
 6. Start the server: